ameter/CarND-BehavioralCloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover when it got near the edge of the track.
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]